-Mrs. Vento said, “I should know your name, don’t you think.”
+Mrs. Vento says, “I should know your name, don’t you think.”

-She said, “I won’t call you Huckleberry then.”
+She smiles for the first time, “I won’t call you Huckleberry then.”

-I said “Good.
+I say, “Good.
 I’ll make the time pass a little faster if you don’t.”

-She says, “What?
+She answers, “What?
 You in a hurry?
 What do you have to do?
 Is Oprah on?
 The Price is Right?”

 I figured this was her trying to irritate me as some sort of test.
-I smiled.
+I smiled back.